July 12. Kazinform's timeline of major events

 NUR-SULTAN.
 KAZINFORM - Kazinform's Timeline is the one-stop shop where you can learn about historical events for the 12th of July.
 See what notable events happened throughout Kazakhstan's history on July 12.

-1925 - The Writers' Union of Kazakhstan is founded.
+1925 - The Writers' Union of Kazakhstan is established.

-- "1,000 Songs of the Kazakh People" by ethnographer, musician, composer, People's Artist of the Kazakh SSR Aleksandr Zatayevich is published.
+1925 - 1,000 Songs of the Kazakh People by ethnographer, musician, composer, People's Artist of the Kazakh SSR Aleksandr Zatayevich is published.

-1993 - The Republic of Azerbaijan, the Republic of Kazakhstan, the Kyrgyz Republic, Turkmenistan, the Republic of Turkey, and the Republic of Uzbekistan in Almaty establish the International Organization of Turkic Culture (TURKSOY).
+1993 - The Republic of Azerbaijan, the Republic of Kazakhstan, the Kyrgyz Republic, Turkmenistan, the Republic of Turkey, and the Republic of Uzbekistan establish the International Organization of Turkic Culture (TURKSOY) in Almaty city.

-2012 - A new container train route that connects South Korea, China, Kazakhstan, and Uzbekistan starts functioning.
+2012 - A new container train route that connects South Korea, China, Kazakhstan, and Uzbekistan starts operating.

-2014 - A monument to Bayan Batyr (1714-1771), an outstanding Kazakh soldier who protected the Kazakh people and land from invaders, is unveiled in Pavlodar.
+2014 - A monument to Bayan Batyr (1714-1771), an outstanding Kazakh soldier who protected the Kazakh people and land from invaders, is unveiled in Pavlodar city.

-2015 - A civic movement aimed at searching for the remains of the last Kazakh khan, Kenesary Kasymuly, and returning them to the ancestral lands is created in St. Petersburg, Russia.
+2015 - A civic movement aimed at searching for the remains of the last Kazakh khan, Kenesary Kasymuly, and returning them to the ancestral lands is set up in Saint Petersburg, Russia.

-2017 - Lonely Planet includes Astana (now Nur-Sultan) as one of Asia's ten most exciting spots to see during the year.
+2017 - Lonely Planet includes Nur-Sultan (formerly Astana) as one of Asia's ten most exciting spots to see during the year.

-- Young Kazakh chess player Alua Nurmanova comes in first place at 3rd Batumi Municipality Cup 2017.
+2017 - Young Kazakhstani chess player Alua Nurmanova secures the first place at the 3rd Batumi Municipality Cup 2017 in Georgia.